Fashion Photographers Who Made History

-Peter Lindbergh only photographs in black and white.
-He refuses excessive retouching in post-production, preferring the natural beauty of women to the use of Photoshop.
-This stance has meant he is known for the natural feel of his photographs.
+Peter Lindbergh photographed exclusively in black and white.
+He refused excessive retouching in post-production, preferring the natural beauty of women to the use of Photoshop.
+This stance has meant he is known for the unparalleled natural feel of his photographs.
 He was the first photographer to be asked three times to make the Pirelli calendar, and the first to shoot a cover for American Vogue under Anna Wintour.
-These extraordinary feats mean make him an important figure of the fashion and celebrity scenes.
+These extraordinary feats make him an important figure in the fashion and celebrity scenes.

 Mario Testino (1954)

 The Peruvian fashion photographer is known for his advertising campaigns for Gucci and Dolce & Gabbana as well as his Vanity Fair cover photos of Princess Diana.
 He began his relationship with photography by settling in an abandoned hospital near Trafalgar Square in London.
 At that time, he was offering to help budding models with their portfolios for just a few pounds.
-His particularly keen photographic eye and his portrayal of models and their beauty quickly attract the attention of creators and magazines of all kinds.
-Now considered one of the greatest, he is particularly known for the nonchalance and the naturalness that emerge from his images.
+His particularly keen photographic eye and his portrayal of models and their beauty quickly attracted the attention of creators and magazines of all kinds.
+Now considered one of the greats, he is particularly known for the nonchalance and naturalness that emanate from his images.

 Steven Meisel (1954)

 Steven Meisel began his career as an illustrator for stylist Roy Halston Frowick, drawing inspiration from Vogue or Harper’s Bazaar visuals for his drawings.
 After a few tries as a fashion editor, he became a photographer and was recruited by Seventeen magazine.
-He then went on to collaborate with some of the greatest names in fashion before becoming the exclusive photographer to shoot the covers of Vogue Italy since 1988.
-His photographs stand out for the way in which he communicates his love of feminine beauty and the sensuality that emerges from them.
+He went on to collaborate with some of the greatest names in fashion before becoming the exclusive photographer to shoot the covers of Italian Vogue since 1988.
+His photographs stand out for the way he communicates his love of feminine beauty and the sensuality that radiates from them.

 David Lachapelle (1963)